docker/docs/compose/install.md

 containers need to be recreated to add the labels.

-If Compose detects containers that were created without labels, it refuses to run so that you don't end up with two sets of them.
+If Compose detects containers that were created without labels, it refuses to run, so that you don't end up with two sets of them.
 If you want to keep using your existing containers (for example, because they have data volumes you want to preserve), you can use Compose 1.5.x to migrate them with the following
 command: